zakv/RbLab_user_devices/kdc101/README.md

 Then simply ensure that you can connect to the controller and move the actuator.
 You may also want to home the actuator while you have the GUI open.

+Importantly, make sure to disconnect from the controller in the Kinesis GUI before trying to connect to it with blacs, as only one application can connect to a controller at a time.
+This can be done by "unloading" the controller in the Kinesis GUI, or by closing the program entirely.

 ## Homing

 To ensure that the actuator positioning is repeatable, even if the device is power cycled, the code here makes sure that the device is homed when its blacs tab is started.